 - Immune system cells in the membranes lining the bronchi are activated,

 - the muscles surrounding the airways tense up,

-- the membranes lining the airways become inflamed and swollen, and
+- the mucous membranes lining the airways become inflamed and swollen, and

-The muscles tensing up, the swelling of the mucous membranes and the extra mucus production all cause the airways to become narrower and narrower, which can result in an asthma attack.
+The muscles tensing up, the swelling of the mucous membranes and the extra mucus production all cause the airways to become narrower and narrower, resulting in an asthma attack.

 Structure of the airways in the lungs: healthy bronchi and bronchi narrowed by asthma

 The course of asthma can vary greatly, and it doesn’t always get worse over time.
 Some people who have asthma as children or teenagers have hardly any symptoms, or even none at all, as adults.
 In other people the symptoms stay the same or get worse.
 A lot depends on how easy it is to avoid the asthma triggers, how effective the asthma treatment is, and how you cope with the disease yourself.
 Medication and other interventions, such as special breathing techniques, can help make it possible to live an almost normal life.

 Asthma can develop at any age.
 But it often first occurs in childhood or teenage years.
 People who have asthma frequently also have allergies such as hay fever, allergic conjunctivitis, or eczema.
 So their symptoms might change depending on the season or other factors, or they may disappear completely for a while, or even for good.
 Sometimes other allergy symptoms then become more dominant again, and it may be a while until the asthma symptoms return.